blecon/blecon-fivetran-handler/README.md

-# Blecon Lambda Examples
-AWS Lambda Python based examples for Blecon.
+# Fivetran Handler for Blecon.

+This Blecon Handler reformats device requests into a stream of events suitable for ingestion into Fivetran.

 To deploy this to your AWS account, run

     sam build
     sam deploy --guided

-in the webhook-app directory.

 To set up SAM, follow [this guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) including the prerequisites.